 - Pick the Big Bad of a Kingdom Hearts game.
 Any one of 'em.
 They're this trope.
 Ansem, Seeker of Darkness/Xehanort's Heartless gets an extra special mention here.
-Also, see the Disney Villains list below.
+Also, see the Disney Villains list above.

 - Wesker in the Resident Evil series.

 - In Dissidia: Final Fantasy, the entire Chaos faction exemplifies this trope with all of the hammiest villains of the series.
 The only exceptions are Golbez ( but he isn't really part of the Chaos faction...), Sephiroth and Ultimecia, who are fairly restrained.
 Odd because Ultimecia was quite hammy in her respective game. ("KURSE YOU SEEDS!")

 - Kane in Command & Conquer becomes ever increasingly hammy as time goes on.

 - Dawn of War, since it takes place in Warhammer 40,000, everyone is evil, and hence everyone is hammy, even if they are a Magnificent Bastard.

 "RAISE OUR STANDARD!
 LET IT STRIKE FFEEEAARR!""FOR KOMORAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAGH!!!"